 Waterfall worked to curate the interior site with Artist Chae Eunmi, Hye Rim Lee, Hyong Nam Ahn, and Jinwon Chang’s artworks, capturing the natural daylight and emphasizing the lush landscape, adorned with Mediterranean trees, where guests can witness the picturesque beauty that enhances its surroundings.

-Waterfall has partnered with the iconic twin-tower landmark resort under the brand name Grand Hyatt Jeju, in the heart of Jeju Island in South Korea to develop permanent art content and site-specific artwork projects.
+Waterfall has partnered with the iconic twin-tower landmark at the heart of Jeju Island, South Korea, to develop permanent art content and site-specific artwork projects.
+Jeju, the country’s largest island at 1,833.2 km², was formed by a volcanic eruption over two million years ago and is now one of Korea’s premier tourist destinations.